Credit Union of Texas: 2023 Home Equity Review

-CUTX doesn’t charge any fees on HELOCs under $400,000.
-However, you may still need to pay for an appraisal, which isn’t considered a lender fee, if you need one for the loan application.
+Credit Union of Texas doesn’t charge any fees on HELOCs under $400,000.
+However, you might still need to pay for an appraisal, which isn’t considered a lender fee, if you need one.
 There’s also no prepayment penalty, so you won’t be on the hook for a fee if you pay off your balance early.

-Loan products offered
+Home equity loan products offered

-While CUTX doesn’t publicly disclose a minimum credit score, it offers quotes for all credit ranges, including for people with no credit history at all.
+Credit Union of Texas doesn’t disclose its minimum credit score requirements online, but it does prefer applicants with a score of at least 640.
+However, it offers quotes for all credit ranges, including for borrowers with no credit history.